JonathanPierce/Algae/README.md

 			- processor (object - required):
 				- name (string): Same as above.
 				- args (object - optional): Same as above.
-			- postprocessor (array - can be empty):
+			- postprocessors (array - can be empty):
 				- For each (object):
 					- name (string): Same as above.
 					- args (object - optional): Same as above.